 TSR (%) KBW Regional Banking Index (percentile)

-0% <25th
+-% <25th

 50% 25th

 100% 50th

 200% 75th

 The relative TSR component of LTI will be subject to a 100% maximum if TSR is negative for the performance period.
 The Company will interpolate on a straight-line basis between the threshold, target and maximum in each category of performance.
-Other than the revised performance targets, the 2017 PSUs have the same terms as the 2016 performance shares.